 Respite from the city, endless adventure, snow covered peaks and sweet-smelling forests — venturing into the mountains is one of our favorite ways to retreat from the stress of everyday life.
 Whether you’re looking to hit the single track on your bike or the slopes, finding where to lay your head every night can be overwhelming.
 To help plan your escape we’ve compiled a list of some of our favorite luxury resorts and lodges in the mountains.
-Here are some of the best mountain vacations in the US for 2022.
+Here are some of the best mountain vacations in the US.

-We hope you love the resorts in the mountains we recommend!
+We hope you love the resorts in the mountains we recommend.
 Just so you know, Matador may collect a small commission from the links on this page if you decide to book a stay.

 1. Taylor River Lodge — Almont, Colorado

 If you didn’t know what hygge is, let Taylor River Lodge show you how it is done.
 With a post-adventure bathhouse complete with sauna and saltwater pool, offerings like Fire and Ice massages, sound healing, and forest bathing, Moroccan rugs and hickory wood furniture, and the gentle babbling of the Taylor River outside your window, the Taylor River Lodge is the ultimate combination of exploration and relaxation.

 To put it simply, “Taylor River Lodge’s spa menu is as extensively decadent as the culinary menu, but what makes it truly unique is the adventure menu.
 Set out to explore the surrounding winter wonderland on snowshoes or cross country skis with an expert (and infectiously spirited) guide, only to return to a cozy collection of riverfront cabins drenched in hygge goodness,” Andy Banas, Marketing Director for Taylor River Lodge shares with Matador Network.
 It’s easy to see how this mountain escape combines luxury, adventure, and relaxation into a perfect vacation package.